Girl Meets Fire

 For this recipe, I used London Broil Steak.
 However, I love a good flank steak in this recipe.
 Another good cut would be Beef Skirt and Ribeye Steak.

-Should I cook meat before putting it on the pizza?
+Should the steak be cooked before going on the pizza?

 Yes.
 If you carve the meat extremely thin, it might fully be cooked by the time the pizza is ready, but if you are not into meat rarer than medium, par-cook the meat before adding it to the pizza.

-Is it better to slice the pizza while it is hot or cold?
+Is it better to slice the pizza while it is fresh out of the oven?

 I would never cut the pizza while it is cold, for example, a pizza coming from the fridge into the oven.
 But wait a few minutes to cut a hot pizza.
 Allow the cheeses to cool slightly before cutting.
 This will make a cleaner cut.